justin-napolitano/mysql-setup-buntu/index.md

   - mysql apt repository
   - mysql service verification
 seoOptimized: true
+topicFamily: devtools
+topicFamilyConfidence: 0.9
+topicFamilyNotes: >-
+  The post focuses on installing and configuring MySQL Server on Ubuntu including repository setup and package installation, which fits well under development environment setup and configuration as described in the 'Devtools' family.
 ---

 # Installing MySQL Server on Ubuntu: A Practical Reference